Diarrhea: Medications

-Some medications, such as the penicillin can cause diarrhea.
-Over 700 medications are known to cause diarrhea.
+Over 700 medications, such as penicillin, are known to cause diarrhea.
 The classes of medications that are known to cause diarrhea are laxatives, antacids, heartburn medications, antibiotics, anti-neoplastic drugs, anti-inflammatories as well as many dietary supplements.

 Pathophysiology

 Evolution

 According to two researchers, Nesse and Williams, diarrhea may function as an evolved expulsion defense mechanism.
 As a result, if it is stopped, there might be a delay in recovery.
 They cite in support of this argument research published in 1973 that found that treating Shigella with the anti-diarrhea drug (Co-phenotrope, Lomotil) caused people to stay feverish twice as long as those not so treated.
 The researchers indeed themselves observed that: "Lomotil may be contraindicated in shigellosis.
 Diarrhea may represent a defense mechanism".

 Diagnostic approach

 The following types of diarrhea may indicate further investigation is needed: